bonniecpk/pop-kustomize/README.md

 ## Setup
 The demo assumes that we are working in a semi-locked down environment that follows certain security-best practices, such as not using default service accounts(SAs), limiting access granted to SAs/admins, and enforcing key organization policy constraints.
 2X sets of terraform scripts are provided to create such an environment in GCP.

-### Pre-requisiste (env-foundations)
+### Pre-requisistes #1
-Skip this section if the following pre-reqs have already been created.
-If not, run the terraform script under `./terraform/env-foundations`
+A terraform script under `./terraform/1_env-foundations` has been created to build out the below pre-reqs.
+If the pre-reqs are not set, either run the terraform script, or apply the changes manually
-* 2X projects
+* 2X projects:
   * one for GKE
   * one for CI/CD pipeline
 * Org policies applied on both projects (set on parent folder):
   * constraints/compute.vmExternalIpAccess
   * constraints/iam.allowedPolicyMemberDomains
   * constraints/compute.skipDefaultNetworkCreation
-* services enabled in both projects
+* services enabled in both projects:
   * compute.googleapis.com
+* service enable in GKE project:
+  * container.googleapis.com
 * Custom VPC created in both projects
-* VPC-SC NOT enabled

-### P
+* SA for GKE created in GKE project
+* 3X private GKE clusters created in GKE project

-### Environment
+### Pre-requisites #2
+A terraform script under `./terraform/1_env-foundations` has been created to build out the below pre-reqs.
+If the pre-reqs are not set, either run the terraform script, or apply the changes manually

 ### Pre-requisites
 * Projects with the above environment setup